2026 Secular Seven Endorsements | CFE PAC

 Yassamin Ansari is running for re-election to Congress in Arizona’s 3rd District.
 She is in her first term in Congress, winning the 2024 general election with 71% of the vote.
 She has one opponent in the 2026 Democratic primary on August 4.
 Prior to her service in Congress, she was a member of the Phoenix City Council.
 In 2025, Ansari became the third member of Congress to identify with the humanist and atheist community and she is a member of the Congressional Freethought Caucus.
 Ansari is an agnostic.

 Chis Rabb is running for Congress in Pennsylvania’s 3rd District.
 The Democratic incumbent in this seat, Dwight Evans, is not seeking re-election.
-There are nine candidates seeking the Democratic nomination in the May 19 primary.
+Rabb won the Democratic primary on May 19 with 44% of the vote against three opponents.
 RepRabb, as he prefers to be called, is in his fifth term in the Pennsylvania State House (District 200).
 He has built his career standing up for social justice and fighting corporate greed.
 RepRabb is not religious.

 Steph Vigil is running to reclaim her District 16 seat in the Colorado State House.
 In 2024, she lost her re-election bid by just three votes.
 When she returns to office, she will continue her work by standing up to corporate lobbyists and Christian Nationalists to protect civil rights, strengthen worker protections, safeguard our environment, and promote more affordable housing and transportation.
 Vigil is unopposed in the Democratic primary on June 30.
 She is a secular humanist, an exvangelical, and an atheist.